AashiGarg-tech/Lyrify/README.md

 ---

-## 🧠 How it works
+## How it works

-- **Spotify sync** — polls Spotify's `/me/player/currently-playing` endpoint every 2 seconds.
+- **Spotify sync** : polls Spotify's `/me/player/currently-playing` endpoint every 2 seconds.
 This is account-level, not app-level, so it works whether you're playing from the desktop app or the browser.
-- **YouTube sync** — a small Chrome MV3 extension reads the `<video>` element's `currentTime` and `duration` directly, plus the page title, and forwards it to the Electron app over a local WebSocket on `127.0.0.1:8765`.
+- **YouTube sync** : a small Chrome MV3 extension reads the `<video>` element's `currentTime` and `duration` directly, plus the page title, and forwards it to the Electron app over a local WebSocket on `127.0.0.1:8765`.
-- **Lyrics** — fetched from [lrclib.net](https://lrclib.net), a free, open, no-key-required database with line-level LRC timestamps for a large catalog.
+- **Lyrics**: fetched from [lrclib.net](https://lrclib.net), a free, open, no-key-required database with line-level LRC timestamps for a large catalog.
-- **Position interpolation** — between API polls, the playback position is estimated from elapsed wall-clock time, keeping the highlight smooth with no visible lag despite infrequent polling.
+- **Position interpolation** : between API polls, the playback position is estimated from elapsed wall-clock time, keeping the highlight smooth with no visible lag despite infrequent polling.
-- **Karaoke fill** — since lrclib provides per-line timestamps (not per-word), the fill effect is a CSS `clip-path` sweep timed against the gap between the current line's timestamp and the next one.
+- **Karaoke fill**: since lrclib provides per-line timestamps (not per-word), the fill effect is a CSS `clip-path` sweep timed against the gap between the current line's timestamp and the next one.
 It reads as karaoke without needing paid word-level data.
-- **Auth** — Spotify uses the PKCE OAuth 2.0 flow: no client secret, no backend, tokens stored locally in Electron's userData folder.
+- **Auth**: Spotify uses the PKCE OAuth 2.0 flow: no client secret, no backend, tokens stored locally in Electron's userData folder.

 ---

-## ❓ FAQ
+##  FAQ

 **Will multiple users hit the same rate limit?**
 No. Every user creates their own Spotify Developer app with their own Client ID.
-Spotify's rate limits are scoped per Client ID — your usage is entirely isolated from anyone else's.
+Spotify's rate limits are scoped per Client ID.
+Your usage is entirely isolated from anyone else's.

 **Do I need Spotify Premium?**
 To create the Developer app, yes (Spotify's 2026 policy).
 To use the YouTube side of Lyrify, no premium is required at all.

 **Can I run this without building from source?**
-Yes — download the installer from [Releases](../../releases).
+Yes!!
+Download the installer from [Releases](../../releases).

 **Why does YouTube title matching sometimes get the wrong song?**
 The YouTube bridge parses titles heuristically (looking for "Artist - Title" patterns).
 It works well on official music uploads; less reliably on remixes, covers, or oddly titled videos.

 ---

-## 🤝 Contributing
+##  Contributing

 Issues and PRs are welcome.
 A few directions worth exploring:

 - Smarter YouTube title parsing (MusicBrainz lookup, etc.)
 - Linux packaging
-- Word-level karaoke (would need a different lyrics source — Musixmatch has this but requires a paid key)
+- Word-level accurate karaoke (would need a different lyrics source [Musixmatch has this but requires a paid key] )
 - Auto-start on login

-## 👥 Contributors
+##  Contributors

 - [Eshita](https://github.com/Eshitanagaria) — project author
 - [Nandinee](https://github.com/Nandinee) — macOS packaging